Fluorescence-Tools/PAM/CONTRIBUTING.md

 Did you fix a bug?
 --------------------

-* Small and obvious bug fixes (i.e. syntax errors, typos) may be directly performed on the *develop* branch.
+* For small and obvious bug fixes (i.e. syntax errors, typos), [open a new issue](https://gitlab.com/PAM-PIE/PAM/issues/new), describing what the bug is and how to fix it.
-    * Simply commit your changes with a **clear message** and push to the remote.
+    * These small bugfixes may be directly performed on the *develop* branch, however since the *develop* branch is protected, a user with *master* status has to perform the changes.

-* Generally, it is best practice to create a *bugfix* branch from *develop* to work on fixing a particular issue.
+* For larger bugfixes, create a *bugfix* branch from *develop* to work on fixing a particular issue.
+Choose a descriptive name for the branch.
     * Once the bug is fixed on your *bugfix* branch, submit a merge request detailing you changes and await approval/feedback.

 Do you want to work on a larger feature or addition to PAM?